 One of the coolest things about living near San Jose, CA., is what I call Record Row, a string of four record stores mostly centered around Bascom Avenue, which also runs through the city of Campbell.
 But if you count The Thrift Box, a thrift store in the Willow Glen area of San Jose, it’s five.
 Unlike most thrift stores, it gets regularly restocked every few weeks by Bud Nemier, who sometimes sells LPs at local flea markets.
-While you won’t find anything exceedingly rare, it isn’t full of junk, or way too many Christmas records.
+While you won’t find anything exceedingly rare, The Thrift Box isn’t full of junk, or way too many Christmas records.
 I like it because it isn’t very big and you can go through everything in about 15 minutes.
 I often stumble upon unknown (to me) New Orleans jazz bands.
-The LPs are a dollar, 45s are 25 cents.
+The LPs are $1.50, 45s are 45 cents.
 I bought eight LPs and two 45s.
 Believe it or nuts, The Thrift Box recently raised $14K a year in album sales alone.
 Yea, $14,000 for the Lucile Packard Foundation for Children’s Health.
-That’s 14,000 LPs!
+That’s a lot of LPs!
 Buy vinyl and help a kid!

 From there I went to On The Corner, which is on the corner of Campbell Ave and Dillon, just on the edge of downtown Campbell.
 It’s the smallest real record store in the area, run by Jeff Evans.
 I showed up a few minutes before it opened at 11am and Jeff quickly explained to me pricing for everything in this tiny but cool abode.
 It’s an easy place to miss, there isn’t a big sign out front.
 It’s next to an old auto repair shop of some kind that looks abandoned.